Samuel had a great time yesterday, thanks for praying for him.

 The camp began in 1999.
 It is the third year for 18-year-old Whitney Jeter.

-Spartanburg Technical College who now helps chaperone, was 9 when her aunt, Deshiella Jeter, was murdered in 1996.
+Jeter, a nursing student at Spartanburg Technical College who now helps chaperone, was 9 when her aunt, Deshiella Jeter, was murdered in 1996.

 "You do have fun (at the camp), but at the same time, you also realize the real reason why you're here," she said.